● SEO

 What are SEO redirects and when should I use them?

 SEO redirects tell both users and search engines that a web page has moved to a new location, automatically sending visitors and ‘link equity’ (ranking power) to the updated URL.
-As of early 2026, implementing redirects correctly is crucial for maintaining your search rankings and user experience.
+As of early 2026, implementing redirects correctly is crucial for maintaining your search engine rankings and user experience.

 • 301 Redirects: The most common type, signalling a *permanent* move.
 Essential when you’ve redesigned your website or changed URLs.